thegreenwebfoundation/web-extension/README.md

   2. This will create a file in `thegreenweb/web-ext-artifacts` named `the_green_web-x.x.x.zip` where x.x.x is the version number in the manifest.json file
   3. Login to the addons.mozilla.org page and go to our addon to sumbit a new version
   4. add some version details and then click submit so they can review it.

+### Opera
+  1. After step 5, launch opera and click pack extension.
+Get the private key from AJ
+  2. Submit this crx to the opera webstore

 ### Found a bug?